-[NOTE, January 2014: There's an anti-candida experiment going on.
+[NOTE 1, January 2014: There's another anti-candida experiment going on.
 Once you've checked out the information below, why not click HERE to see what's happening?]

 Some years ago, I was lured into having a course of colonics.
 I’m not sure why I did it.
 For kicks, probably, knowing me.

 It involves lying on a table while an expert irrigationist in a white coat takes a tube and floods your intestines with warm water, pressing on your belly at the same time and flushing out all manner of horrors into a sink.
 Horrors that may have been stuck up there since childhood, including undigested food, mucoid plaque, and other debris.